Table of Contents

 Ans.
 (Interviewer point of view) Do not lie to the interviewer by just giving some silly answer here.

-In answer, you can say as you are passionate about learning new languages, and as part of your few old projects, you dealt with Japanese clients.
+While answering, you can say that you are passionate about learning new languages, and as part of your few old projects, you dealt with Japanese clients.
 From this experience, you realized that you have plenty of employment opportunities in this field.
-Because of what you learned the Japanese language from the reputed institute and has come here.
+Because of what you learned the Master Japanese Language from the reputed institute and has come here.

 Q 9.
 How do you envision your career goals?